LeducIT/captime-website/src/pages/blog/amrap.md

 - name: og:image:alt
   content: Crossfit Men doing sport and thinking about AMRAP
 - name: og:title
-  content: "AMRAP Guide: What kind of Workout? - 2022"
+  content: "AMRAP Guide: What are the benefits - 2022"
 - name: og:description
-  content: AMRAP workouts involve doing as many repetitions of an exercise as possible during a set amount of time, without resting (or with very limited resting).
-AMRAP is an acronym for "as many rounds as possible".
-They can be beneficial to literally anyone at any fitness level.
+  content: AMRAP is the short term for “As Many Reps/Rounds As Possible.”
+This CrossFit workout involves you competing with the clock, meaning that you have to complete as many reps or rounds as you can in a given time.
 - name: twitter:image
   content: https://captime.app/amrap1.webp
 - name: twitter:title
-  content: "AMRAP Guide: What kind of Workout? - 2022"
+  content: "AMRAP Guide: What are the benefits - 2022"
 - name: twitter:description
-  content: AMRAP workouts involve doing as many repetitions of an exercise as possible during a set amount of time, without resting (or with very limited resting).
-AMRAP is an acronym for "as many rounds as possible".
-They can be beneficial to literally anyone at any fitness level.
+  content: AMRAP is the short term for “As Many Reps/Rounds As Possible.”
+This CrossFit workout involves you competing with the clock, meaning that you have to complete as many reps or rounds as you can in a given time.

 ---

-AMRAP is the short term for “As Many Reps/Rounds As Possible.”
-This CrossFit workout involves you competing with the clock, meaning that you have to complete as many reps or rounds as you can in a given time.
 This workout protocol has endless possibilities since you can manipulate exercises and allotted time in many ways.
 However, most AMRAP workouts are based on high-intensity circuit training or high-intensity interval training.

 Hence, there are a few things you should keep in mind about AMRAP.